 Our study indicates how diplomacy is created in the EUNIC-EUD pilot projects by following two parallel modes of connectivity: 1) people-to-people relations, which includes enhanced cooperation between European cultural institutes and local cultural operators and organizations; and 2) more traditional cultural diplomatic relations that includes showcasing European culture and cultural branding of the EU through the work of EUNIC clusters and EU Delegations.
 Based on our study, we argue that the EU's international cultural relations can be seen as establishing a dialogic approach, which represents neither a clearly defined cultural nor heritage diplomacy.
-There are different levels of dialogue entangled in EU policy, which take place: between the EU and its member states; between the EEAS, EU Delegations, and EUNIC; between different European cultural institutes; between the EU and partner countries; between cultural actors of EU countries with their counterparts in the partner countries; and between various local cultural and civic society communities and groups within the partner countries (typically invited to the collaborative activities by the EUNIC cluster).
-Especially, the dialogue taking place between the EEAS, EU Delegations, EUNIC, and EU member states aims at establishing a unified EU strategy on cultural affairs that outlines the EU's international cultural relations and their implementation.
+There are different levels of dialogue entangled in EU policy, which take place: between the EU and its member states; between the EEAS, EU Delegations, and EUNIC; between different European cultural institutes; between the EU and partner countries; between various local cultural and civic society communities and groups within the partner countries (typically invited to the collaborative activities by the EUNIC cluster).
+Especially, the dialogue taking place between the EEAS, EU Delegations, EUNIC, and EU member states aims at establishing a unified EU strategy on cultural affairs that outlines the EU's international cultural relations.

 The EUNIC-EUD project reports and public descriptions frequently refer to dialogue.
 Our critical close reading of the data revealed five intersecting modes of dialogue in these projects, depending on the level and intended addressees.
 First, dialogue comprised multilevel cooperation and both bottom-up and top-down interaction between actors representing local, regional, national, and European/EU organizations or institutes.
-Second, dialogue was related to attempts to tackle socioeconomic challenges through cultural activities to build capacities of local people, future artists, and cultural actors.
-Third, dialogue promoted values underlined in EU policy discourse through grassroots advocacy work with underprivileged people in the partner countries.
+Second, dialogue was related to attempts to tackle socio-economic challenges through cultural activities to build capacities of local people, future artists, and cultural actors.
+Third, dialogue promoted values underlined in EU policy discourse through grass-roots advocacy work with underprivileged people in the partner countries.
 Fourth, dialogue was understood as exchanging knowledge on cultural heritage including managing it, conserving it, and introducing it to new audiences.
 Fifth, dialogue could comprise showcasing cultural achievement to project partners in the operational framework set by the EUNIC members and EU Delegations, similarly to the traditional understanding of cultural diplomacy.